Gala Hernández (Murcia, Spain). Filmmaker and researcher.

 She has published poems in some online magazines, fanzines and a poetry plaquette in paper with the publisher Ad Minimum: Amnesia of the birds (2016).

-- Lecture “Impossible movements: refugee crisis and the between-the-images in Havarie by Philip Scheffner”, in the international symposium “(Im)possibility”, organized by the doctoral students of the Department of Art, Film and Visual Studies of Harvard University, at Harvard University (USA), on 9 and 10 April 2020.
+- Lecture “Impossible movements: refugee crisis and the between-the-images in Havarie by Philip Scheffner”, in the international symposium “(Im)possibility”, organized by the doctoral students of the Department of Art, Film and Visual Studies of Harvard University, at Harvard University (USA), 17 and 18 September 2020.

 - Lecture “Common Images.
 What post-media does to cinema”, in the international conference “Critique de la Raison Automatique.
 Bêtise(s) et intelligence(s) de la numérisation du monde”, at the Gaîté Lyrique and the University Paris 1 Panthéon-Sorbonne, 26, 27 and 28 March 2020.